Icon of Christ and Abbot Mena: Monastery of Bawit

 When the monastery of Bawit was excavated, along with this icon of Christ many other works were discovered.
 Whole rooms covered in icons of saints were found and one icon Our father Abraham, the Bishop was also removed from the monastery.
-Because the idea of sainthood was in transition, many works were created to resemble those that would indicate the image is of a saint; this was to insure if the person was later to be acknowledged as a saint, then there would be no need to retouch the portrait.
+Because the idea of sainthood was in transition, many works were created to resemble those that would indicate the image is of a saint; this was to ensure if the person was later to be acknowledged as a saint, then there would be no need to retouch the portrait.
 The monastery, which is located on the west bank of the River Nile, was excavated in the twentieth century by a team from the Institut Français d'Archéologie Orientale, which was led by Jean Cledet and Jean Maspero.